 - You will need a MySQL server (version 5.x) that is accessible over the Internet, a database on that server, and administrator credentials.
 Your organisation may already manage MySQL servers, or you can opt for Amazon AWS, Microsoft Azure, or configure your own server user Docker.

-- The source code for AWARE-Light is available on Github.
+- The code to run AWARE-Light is available via the Downloads page.

 - The configuration page where you can define your study.